10 Reverse Culture Shocks by an Expat in France

 I did major in accounting, but there is no accounting for sticker shock.
 Part of it is that the Euro is approx 1.1 the US Dollar, but then once you start adding taxes and tips, the bill really starts to add up.

-I went to a concert in the U.S. where the price of a Bud light was USD$14 plus tip!
-This to me is crazy.
-At a concert in Paris, it would be about Eur€6-8, which certainly on first instinct sounds like a lot less.
+I went to a concert in the U.S. where the price of a Bud light was USD$15 plus tip!
+To the French, this sounds rather crazy.
+At a concert in Paris, it would be about Eur €6-9, which certainly on first instinct sounds like a lot less.

 16. Immediate delivery

 In the U.S., I am always amazed by how delivery from places like Amazon is within a few hours.
-In Paris, we can easily wait a few days or weeks, and even if the delivery guy shows up, he claims that “no one was home”.
+In France, we can easily wait a few days or weeks, and even if the delivery guy shows up, he claims that “no one was home”.

 17. Not taking vacations